Teen-CS-Network/.github/CONTRIBUTING.md

 # How to Contribute

-We welcome community contributions to help improve the **Teenage Programmers** GitHub repositories!
+We welcome community contributions to help improve the **Teen CS Network** GitHub repositories!
 Here's how you can get involved:

 ## Contribution Guidelines

-1. **Join Our Discord**: For the best experience and to stay updated on discussions, join our [Discord server](https://discord.com/invite/k8JXVddjzt).
+1. **Join Our Discord**: For the best experience and to stay updated on discussions, join our [Discord server](https://discord.gg/rXuh7MxcX2).
 This is where most collaboration, support, and updates happen.
 If you're interested in contributing to our GitHub repositories, you can ask a **staff member** for guidance.

 3. **Fork the Repository**: Find the relevant repository that you want to contribute to and fork it to your own GitHub account.
 This creates a copy of the project where you can work on your contributions.